ThierryTouin/liferay-oauth-test/poc3-reactjs-liferay-keycloak/README.markdown

 ### 1. Tasks (TODO)
 - Embedding a custom Element in Liferay using fragments => WIP
-- Deploying APP2 in Liferay using OSGI/confgigs files
+- Deploying APP1 in Liferay using OSGI/confgigs files (APP1 contains APP2)
 - Pocking slots using dedicated app : https://fr.javascript.info/slots-composition
 - Using portal Language to automatically setup the react app to load it properly")
 - Try to put app twice in page